Women journalists remain underrepresented — in newsrooms and in the field, and in bylines and photo credits as well.

 To be balanced, outlets need a bench of reporters who reflect the diversity of people and topics they cover.
 Reporters are and must be versatile, but when most bylines are by men audiences are not getting the full story, or the insights that come from lived experience.

 The IWMF is dedicated to helping women journalists advance their careers and stay in the workforce.
 In addition to training and opportunities that give them a competitive edge, we research inequities and expose realities that push women journalists out the door.
-We broke ground with the first Global Report on the Status of Women in the News Media in 2013 as well as our Violence and Harassment against Women in the News Media Global Report, and will soon release updated data and perspectives on online harassment.
+We broke ground with the first Global Report on the Status of Women in the News Media in 2011 as well as our Violence and Harassment against Women in the News Media Global Report, and recently released Attacks and Harassment: The Impact on Female Journalists and Their Reporting, a follow up report providing a clear examination of the professional dangers of being a female journalist in the news media today.

 From a diversity of voices comes a diversity of content — and that benefits all of us.